simsajaj/simsajaj.github.io/index.md

 ## About My Advisor

-My advisor is Dr. Thiru Ramaraj from DePaul University.
+My advisor is <a href = "https://www.cdm.depaul.edu/Faculty-and-Staff/pages/faculty-info.aspx?fid=1458"> Dr. Thiru Ramaraj</a> from DePaul University.
 His primary research is focused in Bioinformatics with a specific area of focus in: Computational Biology, Applied Bioinformatic, OMICS Data Science.

 ## About My Project